oreanroy/learn_modules/lpyHardway/README.md

 ### self keyword
 	The self keyword is used to create a dummy(temporary) instance of object 	and then innitialize it to the created object.
 It is also used to assign 	values to variables.

+	why do we need self when we have __init__ cheese = 'Frank' is ambiguous weahter you mean the local variable cheese or instance of cheese. self.cheese = 'Frank' makes it clear that its a i	instance atribute

 ### Inheritance in python